 That fourth thing presented a number of timing and logistical problems that needed a lot of thought and planning.

-Like, my folks and I never talked about my having a boyfriend even though they knew that I’m gay.
-Scott’s folks and Josh knew that Scott is gay.
-So that’s the gay thing.
+Like, my folks and I never talked about my having a boyfriend even though they knew that I’m gay and Scott’s folks and Josh knew that Scott is gay.
+So that took care of the gay thing.
 But… now we’d have to tell both families that we’re boyfriends.
 And Scott and I had to tell Todd and Brian.
 And then we’d have to tell our friends at school, like Todd and Brian had.

 “Scott, telling my folks that you and I are boyfriends will probably be a bigger deal than telling your folks.”